Information contributed by Dr Ian Popay at Weedwise

 - Spot spraying of individual plants can be done with knapsack, hand gun, hand lance or drench gun fitted with an extended lance.
 Granules are also available.
 Several herbicides can be used for spot treatment, but many of them damage other pasture species and leave bare ground that is reinvaded by weeds.

-- Carpet rollers and weed wipers can be used to apply non-selective herbicides like glyphosate (Roundup and many others) or metsulfuron (Escort) to flowering thistles without damaging the pasture.
+- Carpet rollers and weed wipers can be used to apply some non-selective herbicides to flowering thistles without damaging the pasture.
 Graze hard before treatment.
 Check with your supplier for the appropriate chemicals to use.

 - Spray Californian thistles just before they flower, and then graze heavily at monthly intervals.
 This crushes or grazes out the newly emerging soft, young plants.